 Campground Discounts

-Good Sam Club offers its members a 10% discount on nightly camping rates at a large network of participating campgrounds across North America.
+Good Sam Club offers its (paid) members a 10% discount on nightly camping rates at a large network of participating campgrounds across North America.
 This is one of the main reasons we’ve maintained our continuous active membership status in Good Sam for over 20 years.
 We actually signed up as Good Sam members in 2002, before we even started RVing, in preparation for hitting the road full-time in April of 2003.

 With over 2,000 participating RV parks, members can save on overnight stays in many locations.
 You can search by the type of location you’re looking for, such as campgrounds near well-known hunting, fishing, or hiking areas, or those near casinos, resorts, or other attractions.
 You can also find rentals, RV sites, and park models for sale.
 You can even find workamping jobs.

-Product and Service Discounts
+Product and Service Savings

 A Good Sam Club membership includes discounts on gas and diesel fuel at participating Pilot Flying J locations.

 You can further benefit from FREE dump station privileges at Camping World, as well as annual multi-point inspections and an extended return policy at Camping World for Good Sam members.
+And each membership level comes with access to discounts at different companies (including places like Jiffy Lube, RecNation storage, Fantasy RV Tours, and much more).

 Roadside Assistance

-Good Sam members can buy a roadside assistance plan through the club, which offers three options.
+Good Sam members can buy a roadside assistance plan through the club, which offers several options.
 These vary quite a bit, so we won’t post all the details about member benefits here.
 But if you click on the links provided for each plan, you’ll find more information about each choice.

 We’re sure Good Sam Roadside Assistance is fine in many situations.
 But if you saw the comments at the end of our post on the best RV roadside assistance programs, you’ll find yourself questioning their offering in this particular area.
 We’d suggest, especially if you have a large Class A motorhome, that you confirm your expectations ahead of time and ask if they’ll be able to assist you in certain situations.